frankiewiczkamil/blog/src/pages/posts/post-4.md

 const coordinator = createOuter(createMiddleCoordinator(sideEffect3));
 ```

+This example shows also one more thing: our reusable factories can be treated at the same time as dependencies and as common templates - createMiddleCoordinator is a good example.
+It's sort of like a class that implements two interfaces, a duplex stream that can handle input and emit an output.

+### Tip

-Moreover, if you are into fp and there are more functions that you need to extract and compose like this, then you can consider using also some helper operator to achieve a better readability with point free style.
+If you are into fp and there are more functions that you need to extract and compose like this, then you can consider using also some helper operator to achieve a better readability with point free style.
 Here are some examples from popular libraries:

 ```typescript
 // lodash-fp flow